MicrosoftDocs/power-platform/power-virtual-agents/authoring-first-bot.md

    ![New bot dialog](media/create-new-bot-screen.png)

-1. Your virtual agent is created in the [default Power Apps environment for your organization or tenant](environments-first-run-experience.md).
+1. Your bot is created in the [default Power Apps environment for your organization or tenant](environments-first-run-experience.md).
 Usually this is sufficient, but if necessary you can choose a different environment by selecting **More options** to see a list of available environments.

 1. Select **Create** to begin the bot-building process, which can take up to 15 minutes for the first bot you create in an environment.
 Subsequent bots take less than a few minutes to create.